jindongwang/transferlearning/data/benchmark.md

 ## Office-31 dataset

 using ResNet-50 features (compare with the latest deep methods with ResNet-50 as backbone).
 Again, **MEDA** beats them all!
+[Download Office-31 ResNet-50 features](https://pan.baidu.com/s/1UoyJSqoCKCda-NcP-zraVg)

 |         | Method    | A - W | D - W | W-D    | A - D | D - A | W-A   | AVG   |
 |---------|-----------|-------|-------|--------|-------|-------|-------|-------|